kikuchiyo/device_connection_en/cloud2cloud_dataforwarding.md

 ## Scenario

-In this scenario, the devices are connected a 3-rd party cloud.
+In this scenario, the devices are connected to a 3-rd party cloud.
 To use the services or applications of EnOS, a solution needs to forward the data ingested from the 3-rd party cloud to the EnOS Cloud.

 .. image:: media/cloud2cloud_architecture.png
    :width: 650px